I'm on One: Music video

 DJ Khaled shot the music video for "I'm On One" featuring Drake, Rick Ross, and Lil Wayne.
 The visual was directed by Gil Green, with Birdman, Ace Hood, Wale, Gunplay and Mack Maine making cameos.
 The visual was shot in Miami in Drake's Condo House over Memorial Day Weekend.
 Various scenes in the video include the controversial drink Four Loko.

 The official music video for "I'm on One" was premiered during the BET Awards 2011.
 A video for the song's remix features a cameo from Ace Hood.

 Critical reception

-"I'm on One" was nominated at the 2012 Grammy Awards for the Best Rap/Sung Collaboration award, being Khaled and Ross' first nomination, Drake's 8th and Lil Wayne's 12th, but lost to "Number One" by R. Kelly featuring Keri Hilson.
+"I'm on One" was nominated at the 2012 Grammy Awards for the Best Rap/Sung Collaboration award, being Khaled and Ross' first nomination, Drake's 8th and Lil Wayne's 12th, but lost to Kanye West, Rihanna, Kid Cudi and Fergie's "All of the Lights".
 XXL named this song the second best song of 2011.
 Billboard also ranked it at number 17 on their "Critics' Picks: 20 Best Songs of 2011."